Lightspeed’s Gaurav Gupta and Grafana Labs’ Raj Dutt will tell us why they financially tied the knot (twice!) – TechCrunch

 Many founders only know their own experience fundraising and don’t hear much about what other founders went through.
-On Extra Crunch Live on Wednesday, we’re going to remedy that.
+On Extra Crunch Live today, we’re going to remedy that.

 Grafana Labs has raised upward of $75 million since it launched in 2014.
 Lightspeed Venture Partners, and partner Gaurav Gupta to be specific, led both the startup’s Series A and Series B rounds.
 As far as commitments go, that’s a pretty significant one.